 That meal, I did something I had never done before as a non-tourist: I asked for a copy of the menu.
 And the waitstaff kindly obliged.
 For all three of us.
 They were incredibly patient as we asked what was in this or that.
 I learned so much just by listening to the questions and answers around me.
 It was sheer bliss, enjoying a meal with two people who loved food as much as I.

 It wasn’t too late when we returned to the hotel.
-Once again, my day ended as it had started – expressing while listening to an iPhone recording of Xander’s laughter.
+Once again, my day ended as it had started — expressing while listening to an iPhone recording of my baby boy’s laughter.
 I missed my son incredibly.

 Tomorrow: elimination challenge #2.